Policy & Climate

 We are creating technology-neutral tools to aid community-centered decision-making.
 To get to zero, different places will adopt different technology mixes based on their specific social, political, and economic needs.
 We want to make that process easier and more transparent so that more communities can successfully reach their climate goals as quickly as possible.
 Learn more.

-• PEANuT (Perspectives on the Export of Advanced Nuclear Technology) is a global data exploration tool for assessing a country’s overall suitability and readiness to host U.S. advanced nuclear technologies.
+- PEANuT (Perspectives on the Export of Advanced Nuclear Technology) is a global data exploration tool for assessing a country’s overall suitability and readiness to host U.S. advanced nuclear technologies.

-• STAND (Siting Tool for Advanced Nuclear Development) helps advanced nuclear companies identify and examine potentially feasible sites where advanced nuclear facilities might be welcomed by host communities.
+- STAND (Siting Tool for Advanced Nuclear Development) helps advanced nuclear companies identify and examine potentially feasible sites where advanced nuclear facilities might be welcomed by host communities.

-• ANSL (Advanced Nuclear Site Locator) is a siting tool to be used in the deployment of advanced nuclear technologies.
+- ANSL (Advanced Nuclear Site Locator) is a siting tool to be used in the deployment of advanced nuclear technologies.
 It incorporates social, political, and economic data to connect advanced nuclear companies with communities looking to mitigate climate change by adopting zero-carbon energy systems.
 Developed in collaboration with Oak Ridge National Laboratory through a grant from ARPA-E MEITNER Resource Team.

-• PLANET (Public and Local Attitudes about Nuclear Energy Technology) is a tool that uses local estimates of community attitudes about nuclear technologies and facility siting.
+- PLANET (Public and Local Attitudes about Nuclear Energy Technology) is a tool that uses local estimates of community attitudes about nuclear technologies and facility siting.
 It aims to bring public views to the center of decision-making about how and where to site nuclear plants.
 Developed in collaboration with the National Institute for Risk & Resilience at the University of Oklahoma.

 Lead: Aditi Verma

-This DOE NEUP Research and Development Project will engage diverse New Mexican communities to develop an equitable approach for advanced reactor siting.
+This DOE NEUP Research and Development Project will engage New Mexican communities to develop a fair approach for advanced reactor siting.
 The findings of this project will shed light on how technology developers and the DOE can explore and potentially site advanced reactors – especially at coal plant sites — with the informed consent and engagement of host communities, regions, and states.
 In addition to community engagement, the research team will develop a nuclear sentiment analysis (NSA) tool that uses open-source data to generate information on sentiment toward the clean energy transition and nuclear energy across the state.
 Learn more.

 Demonstration Reactor Siting Study and Decision Tool